Junction box replacement schedule

 How do I know if my junction box needs to be replaced?

-Signs your junction box may need replacement include visible damage, loose connections, or if it's an older style that no longer meets current electrical codes.
+Signs your junction box may need replacement include visible damage, outdated materials, or if it no longer meets current electrical codes.

 Can I replace a junction box myself?